Engin-Boot/pong-stage-shivanigoyal236/Stage0/give-me-a-name-too.md

 ## Feature

-What part of the game does this module deliver?
+What part of the game does this module deliver? interface of the game

 ## Acceptance Criteria

-### Scenario: -describe-a-scenario-of-this-module
+### Scenario: -start the game

-  Given -give-initial-values-and-conditions
+  Given a interface which has a option start game

-  When -event-happens
+  When we click on start game option

-  Then -module-does-this
+  Then we see a screen with racket and ball

 ### -add-scenario-if-needed